Rlin415/rlin415.github.io/_posts/2016-02-03-event-delegation.md

 </ul>
 ```

 If we wanted to pop up an alert box each time a LI element is clicked, we could attach a click event listener to each individual one.
-The problem with this approach, however, is that if we dynamically add new LI elements, those new elements would not receive the click event.
-However, if we add the event listener to the UL element instead:
+The problem with this approach, however, is that if we dynamically add new LI elements, those new elements would not receive the click event listener.
+However, if we add the click event listener to the UL element instead:

 ```
 <ul id='list' onclick=alert(event.type + '!')>